Optical spectroscopy of Blazars for the Cherenkov Telescope Array

 \subsection{MITG J184126$+$2910}

 The optical counterpart of MITG J184126$+$2910 was identified by \citet{Marchesini16}.
-The moderate S/N, featureless, optical spectrum they took with the DOLORES spectrograph at the Telescopio Nazionale Galileo confirmed its classification as a BL Lac.
-A later spectrum \citep{Marchesi18} taken with the KOSMOS spectrograph at the Mayall Telescope is also featureless.
+The moderate S/N, featureless, optical spectrum they took with the DOLORES spectrograph at the TNG confirmed its classification as a BL Lac object.
+A later spectrum \citep{Marchesi18} taken with the Kitt Peak Ohio-State Multi-Object Spectrograph (KOSMOS) spectrograph at the Mayall Telescope is also featureless.

 We note that the infrared counterpart, 2MASX J18412170$+$2909404, is extended, suggesting that the emission of the host galaxy may be detectable.
-Our Keck/ESI spectrum (see Fig. \ref{fig_spec2}, third row, left) reaches an average S/N ratio of 100.
-In the mostly featureless spectrum we could identify the CaHK doublet and CaIG features at 5 and 4 $\sigma$ respectively at a redshift $z$ = 0.288.
-We also possibly identify at the same redshift the Mgb and CaFe features at about 3-4 $\sigma$.
-The absolute magnitude of the host galaxy is M$_{\rm R}$=-22.9 $\pm$ 0.3, bright but within the expected range.
+Our Keck/ESI spectrum (see Fig. \ref{fig_spec2}, third row, left) reaches an average S/N of 100.
+In the mostly featureless spectrum we identified the CaHK doublet and CaIG features at 5$\sigma$ and 4$\sigma$, respectively, at redshift $z \sim$ 0.288.
+We also possibly identify the Mgb and CaFe features at about 3-4$\sigma$ at the same redshift.
+A precise redshift $z$ = 0.2883 $\pm$ 0.0003 is obtained fitting these features.
+The absolute magnitude of the host galaxy is M$_{\rm R}$=$-$22.9 $\pm$ 0.3, bright but within the expected range.